 Founded as a small fishing village by the Vikings in the 900s, Copenhagen’s history goes back a thousand years.
 You’ll have one full day in this welcoming and exceptionally livable city.
 It’s a magnificent old city filled with world-class attractions.

-Your to-visit list should include the Amalienborg Palace and Christiansborg Palace, Kronborg Castle and, especially, photogenic Nyhavn with its colorful waterfront buildings.
+Your must-visit list should include the Amalienborg Palace and Christiansborg Palace, Kronborg Castle, Tivoli Gardens, the Little Mermaid Statue, and, especially, photogenic Nyhavn with its colorful waterfront buildings.
 Additionally, there are also several world-renowned restaurants here, so we definitely recommend indulging in some mouthwatering Scandinavian cuisine, too.

 Day 11 ─ Aalborg, Denmark